Insights on Variance Estimation for Blocked and Matched Pairs Designs: Overall setup and notation

 \section{Overall setup and notation}

 We use the Neyman-Rubin model of potential outcomes (Rubin, \citeyear{rubin_1974}; Splawa-Neyman et al., 1923/\citeyear{neyman_1923}).
 We assume the Stable Unit Treatment Value Assumption of no differential forms of treatment and no interference between units \citep[][]{rubin_1980}.
-We will discuss both completely randomized and block randomized experiments.
-Let there be $n$ units in the sample.
-In a completely randomized experiment, the entire collection of the units in the sample is divided into a treatment group and a control group by taking a simple random sample of $pn$ units as the treatment group and leaving the remainder as control.
-In a blocked randomized experiment, we have $K$ blocks, formed based on some pretreatment covariate(s), in the sample, with $n_k$ units in block $k$.
-Each block $k$ is then treated as a mini-experiment, with a fixed number of $p_k n_k$ units being assigned to treatment and the rest to control, independently of the other blocks.
+Consider an experimental sample of $n$ units.
+In a completely randomized experiment, the entire collection of the units is divided into a treatment group and a control group by taking a simple random sample of $pn$ units as the treatment group and leaving the remainder as control.
+In a blocked randomized experiment, our sample is divided into $K$ blocks, formed based on some pretreatment covariate(s), with $n_k$ units in block $k$.
+Each block $k$ is then treated as a mini-experiment, with a fixed number of $p_k n_k$ units being randomly assigned to treatment and the rest to control, independently of the other blocks.

 The sample average treatment effect (SATE) is the typical estimand in so-called finite sample inference, which takes our sample as fixed, leaving the assignment mechanism as the only source of randomness.
 Under blocking, the SATE within block $k$, for $k=1,...,K$, is